This blog was written by Danielle Deering from The Adventure Project

 We got a few more hours in on the ice before the sun dipped below the Bells, and the temps dropped considerably and the wind moved in.
 We walked out of that sacred place, gear on our backs, smiles on our faces, knowing we’d just experienced something so insanely special.
 The beauty of the Bells draped in the background, sacred ice under feet.
 It was the perfect collision of elements coming together, just so.
 I don’t know about you, but we’ll be back next year.

-There have been times when I forget to breath.
+There have been times when I forget to breathe.
 Not entirely, but enough to cause my chest to tighten, make my heart to accelerate, roll in brain fog, and activate a disruptive surge of panic through my body.
 At those times, I’m not quite aware it’s happening.

 Anxiety is conniving like that.